Lonnie Donegan: Trad jazz

-As a child growing up in the early 1940s Donegan listened mostly to swing jazz and vocal acts, and became interested in the guitar.
-Country & western and blues records, particularly by Frank Crumit and Josh White, attracted his interest and he bought his first guitar at 14 in 1945.
+As a child growing up in the early 1940s, Donegan listened mostly to swing jazz and vocal acts, and became interested in the guitar.
+Country and western and blues records, particularly by Frank Crumit and Josh White, attracted his interest, and he bought his first guitar at 14 in 1945.
 He learned songs such as "Frankie and Johnny", "Puttin' On the Style", and "The House of the Rising Sun" by listening to BBC radio broadcasts.
-By the end of the 1940s he was playing guitar around London and visiting small jazz clubs.
+By the end of the 1940s, he was playing guitar around London and visiting small jazz clubs.

-Donegan first played in a major band after Chris Barber heard that he was a good banjo player and, on a train, asked him to audition.
-Donegan had never played the banjo but he bought one for the audition and succeeded more on personality than talent.
-His stint with Barber's trad jazz band was interrupted when he was called up for National Service in 1949, but while in the army at Southampton, he was the drummer in Ken Grinyer's Wolverines Jazz Band at a local pub.
+Donegan first played in a major band after Chris Barber heard that he was a good banjo player, and, on a train, asked him to audition.
+Donegan had never played the banjo, but he bought one for the audition and succeeded more on personality than talent.
+His stint with Barber's trad jazz band was interrupted when he was called up for national service in 1949, but while in the army at Southampton, he was the drummer in Ken Grinyer's Wolverines Jazz Band at a local pub.
 A posting to Vienna brought him into contact with American troops, and access to US records and the American Forces Network radio station.

 In 1952, he formed the Tony Donegan Jazzband, which played around London.
-On 28 June 1952 at the Royal Festival Hall they opened for the blues musician Lonnie Johnson.
+On 28 June 1952 at the Royal Festival Hall, they opened for blues musician Lonnie Johnson.
 Donegan adopted his first name as a tribute.
 He used the name at a concert at the Royal Albert Hall on 2 June 1952.

-In 1953 cornetist Ken Colyer was imprisoned in New Orleans for a visa problem.
+In 1953, cornetist Ken Colyer was imprisoned in New Orleans for a visa problem.
 He returned to Britain and joined Chris Barber's band.
 They changed the name to Ken Colyer's Jazzmen and made their first public appearance on 11 April 1953 in Copenhagen.
 The following day, Chris Albertson recorded Ken Colyer's Jazzmen and the Monty Sunshine Trio—Sunshine, Barber, and Donegan—for Storyville Records.
 These were amongst Donegan's first commercial recordings.